Programs of Study

 Students may elect to complete one of three EMPHASES in different fields of Biology.

 Cell & Molecular Biology, or

-Students electing to complete an emphasis must fulfill all requirements for a Biology BA or BS (including Gen Ed and Bachelors requirements, the Science Core, Biology Core, and Biology elective requirements; see the majors worksheet) but choose their Biology electives to fulfill requirements of their emphasis (Download a checklist for the three Biology emphases).
+Students electing to complete an emphasis must fulfill all requirements for a Biology major (including Gen Ed and Bachelors requirements, the Science Core, Biology Core, and Biology elective requirements; see the majors worksheet) but choose their Biology electives to fulfill requirements of their emphasis (Download the Majors Worksheet which includes the three Biology emphases).